seedstack/elasticsearch-addon/index.md

         weight: 10
 ---

-The ElasticSearch add-on allows you to configure, inject and use [ElasticSearch](https://www.elastic.co) clients.
+The ElasticSearch add-on allows you to configure, inject and use [ElasticSearch](https://www.elastic.co) clients.<!--more-->

 # Dependency